-Experiencing excessive or thick saliva during pregnancy can be unexpected and distracting.
+Experiencing excessive or thick saliva during pregnancy can be unexpected and distracting, which is why it is important to visit the dentist frequently while pregnant.
 Fortunately, you can use a few different tricks to treat ptyalism.
 Continue reading to learn more about the causes of excessive saliva during pregnancy and what you can do about it.

 What Is Ptyalism?

 Also called hypersalivation or sialorrhea, ptyalism is a condition where your mouth produces too much saliva.
 The amount of saliva produced is noticeably more than “normal” and can even add up to one or two liters of saliva production every day.
 Those dealing with ptyalism may find themselves spitting into tissues at various points throughout the day to deal with the excess saliva.
 Others may feel like they’re swallowing too much saliva, causing nausea.

 Anyone can experience ptyalism.
 One of the most common groups of people that deal with excessive saliva is pregnant women, especially during the first trimester.
 While the effects of excessive saliva production can be uncomfortable or concerning, it’s important to remember from the beginning that ptyalism isn’t harmful to the baby you’re carrying, and it’s not a serious condition.